 2. Say a big “No” to unprotected sex and intravenous drug abuse.

-3. Community based periodic checking of Hepatitis B and C can help to pick the cases early and gives opportunity to treat them at an early stage.
+3. Community-based periodic checking of Hepatitis B and C can help to pick the cases early and gives the opportunity to treat them at an early stage.

 4. All pregnant women should be checked for Hepatitis B and C.

-5. Vaccines are available for Hepatitis B. Those who are at high risk of acquiring infection like health care workers and close kins of Hepatitis B patients must be offered vaccination.
+5. Vaccines are available for Hepatitis B. Those who are at high risk of acquiring infections like health care workers and close kins of Hepatitis B patients must be offered vaccination.

-The theme for 2019 World Hepatitis Day is “invest in eliminating hepatitis”.
-Let us all invest our precious time and spread this knowledge in community for awareness of Hepatitis, which will help in building a healthy community, healthy city, healthy country and healthy future.
+The theme for the 2019 World Hepatitis Day is “invest in eliminating hepatitis”.
+Let us all invest our precious time and spread this knowledge in the community for awareness of Hepatitis, which will help in building a healthy community, healthy city, healthy country, and healthy future.